Follow These Sector Thesis Best Practices to Become a Preferred Buyer

 Now more than ever, you need to carefully choose the industries where you want to specialize and differentiate your firm as a preferred buyer.
 With too few firms specializing in specific industries, you have the opportunity to stand out by demonstrating that you know the competitive landscape, the nuances of the industry, and can clearly articulate a vision for management and growth.
 A strong sector thesis will help guide this specialization and provide a framework for making informed investment decisions.

-Operationally focused firms that show a seller they have a strong vision for company growth will be a preferred buyer over a firm that’s focused solely on financial engineering to generate a return.
+Operationally-focused firms that show a seller they have a strong vision for company growth will be a preferred buyer over a firm that’s focused solely on financial engineering to generate a return.
 A solid sector thesis will position your firm to meet these challenges and become a preferred buyer.

 As firms venture down the path of developing a strong private equity investment thesis and strategy, we find they have a few common questions, and the answers all point to the power of a well-executed sector thesis sprint.

-FAQs pointing to the need for a solid sector thesis sprint
+FAQs: a solid sector thesis sprint

 Why develop an investment thesis?